boxyhq/website/blog/2023-9-23-boosting-trust-and-efficiency-a-conversation-with-supademos-ceo.md

 ---

 Supademo is on a mission to help teams communicate products more effectively starting with the fastest way to create intuitive click-through demos and guides.
+This, in turn, leads to more deals closed, better onboarding, and reduced support tickets, among many other glorious things.

 **Q:** Thank you for joining us today, Joseph Lee, CEO, and co-founder of Supademo.